 Noel is a chartered surveyor, chartered building engineer and architectural consultant professional with over twenty years’ experience at senior level.
 He set up his own practice, Noel McKenna & Associates Ltd, in 1996.
 He is currently head of the Department of the Built Environment at the Dundalk Institute of Technology (Dkit); the department delivers honours degree programmes in Civil Engineering, Building Surveyor and other related subject matter.

 Páraic Duffy (Director): Páraic was a teacher and Guidance Counsellor in Saint Macartan’s college from 1996, until he joined the GAA as a Player Welfare Manager in 2007.
 He also worked as a part-time lecturer on the Masters in Education Management programme in DCU.
 In February 2008 he became Director General of the GAA and served in the role until his retirement in 2018.
 He currently serves as Chairperson of the Borad Of Management of Saint Macartan’s College, is President of Ulster Schools GAA and is an independent member of the Management Committee of Ulster GAA.
 Páraic has a B.A degree in History and Modern Irish History from UCD and a Masters in Educational Management from Ulster University

-Claire has A BA in European Business and German, specialing in Finance.
+Claire has a BA in European Business and German, specialing in Finance.
 She completed a 2 year IBEC graduate programme with Combilift where she was stationed in Germany.
 Upon her return to Ireland, Claire managed a team in Citi bank looking after their German clients.
-Claire now works as a Chief Financial Officer in her family business, McAree Engineering.
-She is involved Enterprising Monaghan and the North East Lean Committee where she is vice-chair.
+Claire now works as Chief Financial Officer in her family business, McAree Engineering.
+She is involved in numerous local committees and boards including Enterprising Monaghan and the North East Lean Committee where she is vice-chair.